NCAR/PyCECT/docs/source/pyEnsSumMPAS.rst

    for each 3D variable.
 The default is to run in parallel (recommended).

-5. You must specify a json file (via ``--jsonfile``) that indicates the variables in the ensembleoutput files that you want to exclude from the summary file statistics (see the example json files).
+5. You must specify a json file (via ``--jsonfile``) that indicates the variables in the ensemble output files that you want to exclude from the summary file statistics (see the example json files).
 The default is the provided empty_excluded,json, which is does not contain any variables.
    The pyEnsSumMPAS routine will let you know if you have not